Flychuban/Stryama/docs/architecture.md

 ## Security and Performance

 - **OAuth Tokens**: Stored encrypted in the database (GitHub/Netlify tokens).
-- **Rate Limiting**: Implemented via Upstash Redis (or in-memory fallback for dev) to prevent abuse.
+- **Rate Limiting**: Implemented via in-memory Map storage for MVP simplicity.
+(Note: This resets on deployment/restart and is per-instance).
 - **Sandboxing**: All user code runs in isolated E2B sandboxes, never on the main server.
 - **CSP**: Content Security Policy configured to allow necessary iframe previews while blocking malicious scripts.